kdakan/Clean-Code/README.md

 * Code coverage measures how much of the code (ratio of lines of code or branches) are covered (executed by) unit tests, however high coverage does not automatically mean the tests are effective, test input data and assertions are effectively important in tests
 * Unit test pass percentage, when low, can indicate either the code has bugs or the tests are not isolated, they are brittle or obsolete
 * Duplicate code percentage measures DRYness of code
-* Technical debt measures the development time needed to maintain and extend the codebase, is a sign of taking short cuts instead of applying the best solution
+* Technical debt measures the development time needed to maintain and extend the codebase, is a sign of taking shortcuts instead of applying the best solution